AlmuHS/Pendrive_Reminder_Nano/README.md

 ## Installation

-To install this tool, simply download this repository and execute `install.sh` as root.
+To install this tool, let's simply download this repository and execute `install.sh` as root.

-Also, can be necessary to install the dependencies.
+Also, it can be necessary to install some dependencies.

 - **Fedora**: